kel-elKapitan/preparing_data-1/README.md

 # preparing_data-1
 # Background

-Presented is an analysis of __Used Car Sales from 2016/2017 from cargugu database__ provided by https://www.kaggle.com/ananaymital/us-used-cars-dataset.
+Presented is an analysis of __Used Car Sales from 2016/2017__ taken from __cargugu database__ provided by https://www.kaggle.com/ananaymital/us-used-cars-dataset.

 This analysis covers __retieving data__ from a csv file, __computation and data manipulation__ and __visualisation.__